kailash-manasarovar/statement/docs/timeline/2026/july.md

 - What TIME WASTERS!!
 - It takes a long time to figure out why they would bother distracting me endlessly like this.
 - My widowhood continues; one criminal gang seamlessly taking the place of another.

-### They tell me about Chris Ludwick's excel porn database

-- They tell me they've heard about, or accessed maybe (he was hacked a few months back and I noticed and told him), Chris Ludwick's database recording the collection of porn he has of me, and others no doubt.
-- It's on excel.

 ### They're sure to tell me they know everything about me